-ACR, albumin-creatinine ratio; C, confirm using eGFR based on (1) cystatin C (test code 94588) or (2) creatinine plus cystatin C; CKD, chronic kidney disease; eGFR, estimated glomerular filtration rate; NKDEP, National Kidney Disease Education Program; R, refer to specialist
+ACR, albumin-creatinine ratio; C, confirm using eGFR based on (1) cystatin C (test code 94588) or (2) creatinine plus cystatin C; CKD, chronic kidney disease; eGFR, estimated glomerular filtration rate; NKDEP, National Kidney Disease Education Program; R, refer to specialist.

 This figure was adapted from references 5 (with permission) and 10, is provided for informational purposes only as a guide for using laboratory tests, and is not intended as medical advice.
-A physician's test selection and interpretation, diagnosis, and patient management decisions should be based on his/her education, clinical expertise, and assessment of the patient.
+Test selection and interpretation, diagnosis, and patient management decisions should be based on the physician's education, clinical expertise, and assessment of the patient.